Music & concerts

 Kansas does not tax Social Security benefits under the current state-tax summary used here.
 IRA and 401(k) withdrawals can still need a state-tax line in Kansas, with exemptions and local rules checked against current state guidance.
 Kansas does not tax Social Security in the summary used here, but a 4.5% blended planning rate is used for taxable retirement-income context.

-No. As of a 2024 tax change, Kansas exempts all Social Security benefits from state income tax for every recipient.
-Other types of retirement income may still be taxed, so it helps to review the state rules for your situation.
+No. Since a 2024 tax change, Kansas exempts all Social Security benefits from state income tax, for every recipient.
+Other retirement income can still be taxed, so review the state rules for your own situation.

 Kansas Department of RevenueSources